 …

 In terms of security services, the process of determining an attestation level equates to the application of UNI “identity,” “authentication,” and “access control” security services.
 The primary UNI “identity” is a user identity indicating the customer and not necessarily tied to the calling TN.
 The UNI “authentication” service refers to authenticating the customer/user, again potentially irrespective of calling TN.
 Note that this UNI service is different from the SHAKEN “authentication” service (STI-AS) which generates the Identity header for propagation across the NNI.
 “Access control” in this instance pertains to determining whether the customer, once identified and authenticated, is authorized to utilize the calling TN (that is, the customer has a “verified association” to the TN as described in the attestation level definitions).
 A call that passes all three of these security services may be marked with the highest level of attestation (“A”), and a call that does not pass one or more of these should be passed with a reduced attestation level.
-Once the terminating SP’s “verification” function (STI-VS) has verified the integrity of the identity header through the received signature, the terminating SP network can use the received attestation indicator to make decisions about the validity of the calling TN for further analytics, call processing decisions, and conveying information to terminating user agents.
+Once the terminating SP’s “verification” function (STI-VS) has verified the integrity of the Identity header through the received signature, the terminating SP network can use the received attestation indicator to make decisions about the validity of the calling TN for further analytics, call processing decisions, and conveying information to terminating user agents.

 UNI Model